Mobile (phone/tablet) considerations

 Make SURE that [Adobe Flash] Player, [Adobe] Acrobat, and [Oracle] Java are up to date.
 They should auto-update by default.
 If you haven't seen any indications of them trying to update, make sure they are, or you could be running old versions with security vulnerabilities that can lead to malware infections just from browsing the web.
 If you don't need it—and you probably don't—make sure the java browser plugin is disabled in your browser.

 Browser Market Share stats

-In Chrome, go to the config menu, (top, far right), "Settings", scroll to bottom, click "show advanced settings", click "Content Settings", scroll down to the Plug-ins section, and select "Click to play".
-If you run into a site that doesn't work properly without flash, and you trust the site, on the right side of the URL bar there will be a puzzle piece logo (it's right next to the favorite-site Star).
-Click on that for options that let you allow plugins once, or every time you visit that site.
-This is the equivalent of plugin blocking in Firefox with flashblock.
+To protect against malicious Flash videos: In Chrome, go to the config menu, (top, far right), "Settings", scroll to bottom, click "show advanced settings", click "Content Settings", scroll down to the Plug-ins section, and select "Click to play".
+If you run into a site that doesn't work properly without flash, and you trust the site, on the right side of the URL bar there will be a puzzle piece logo (right next to the favorite-site Star).
+Click on the puzzle icon, and you should see options to allow plugins once, or every time you visit that particular site.

 Recommended extensions (you can find them by googling the browser name and the extension name together):

 - Vanilla Cookie Manager (chrome (less capable but same sort of thing as FF's self-destructing cookies)